Learning Variable Impedance Skills from Demonstrations with Passivity Guarantee: Proposed Approach

 \subsection{Stiffness Learning and Reproduction}

 The successful completion of most manipulation tasks relies heavily on the ability to perceive both force and position.
+When employing learned variable impedance skills, force and position are interdependent.
+By achieving suitable impedance and position, the ideal force can be attained, allowing for stiffness to be reproduced based on position.

-Therefore, in this paper, the variable impedance skills are learned and reproduced based on interaction forces and position.
-GMMs are highly effective at establishing relationship between different variables, but their performance may be unsatisfactory when only one demonstration is provided.
+GMMs are highly effective at establishing relationship between different variables, but their performance may be unsatisfactory when only one demonstration is provided \cite{stifftro}.
 To face the conditions that either one or more demonstrations are provided, in this paper, $\boldsymbol{K}_{t}$ is first performed a Cholesky decomposition as $\boldsymbol{K}_{t}=\boldsymbol{L}_{t}^{\mathrm{T}}\boldsymbol{L}_{t}$, where $\boldsymbol{L}_{t}$ a lower triangular matrix and then the vectorization of $\boldsymbol{L}_{t}$ is modeled as: